-This feature is available on your device but you must first take your face away from the device, press menu in order to see the option to manage conference call that you are currently in.
-This will allow you to take off certain people if not all while in a conference call.
+This feature is available on your device but you must first take your face away from the device, press menu in order to see the option to manage conference call that you are currently on.
+This will allow you to take off certain people, if not all the people involved in your conference call.

-You should actually have no problem in having this function work, as this is one of the features of the Samsung Galaxy S4.
-If it's not working, you would have to check with your service provider.
+You shouldn't have any problems with this function, as this is one of the features of the Samsung Galaxy S4.
+If it isn't working, you need to check with your service provider.
 If you are on a limited data plan, this is more likely the reason why this function is not allowed.
-On the other hand, if you are on an unlimited data plan and yet this still does not work, it is because the signal is not strong enough to support this function.
-In this case, you can solve this problem by raising your concern to your service provider.
+On the other hand, if you are on an unlimited data plan and this still doesn't work, it may be because the signal is not strong enough to support this function.
+In this case, you can solve this problem by taking up your concerns with your service provider.

-This feature is not a option , why isn't it?
+This feature is not an option.
+Why isn't it?[Edit]

-In the step: "Tapping on "Menu" button and tapping "Manage conference call" - Allows you to manage conference calls.
-This may be useful when you want to have a private conversation with a party during a conference call or disconnect a desired party from the conference call."
-This feature is not a option , why isn't it?
+In the step: "Tapping on "Menu" button and tapping "Manage Conference Call" - Allows you to manage conference calls.
+This is useful when you want to have a private conversation with a party during a conference call, or disconnect a party from the conference call."
+This feature is not an option.
+Why isn't it?

-Yes, in order to activate call barring you will need to insert your password that you have on your device so that the device knows that this is coming from its owner.
+Yes, in order to activate Call Barring, you will need to insert your password for your device, so the device knows this action is coming from the owner.
 When making changes such as these you will need to enter your password to confirm that you are the owner of the device.

-The password they are asking you to enter for call barring is the password you have set up on your device.
+The password they are asking you to enter for Call Barring is the password you have set up on your device.
 Before the update it could be a pin, pattern or password.
-If you would like to continue simply enter a password from your device you have set up or a new password that you will need to set up on the device.
+If you would like to continue, simply enter the password for your device, or you will need to set up a new password for your device.

 I want to make a conference call with my S4 - is that phone or provider dependent?[Edit]